Here’s how to get the best Wi-Fi for your home

 *w/ Auto Pay & Paperless Bill

 AT&T: Speeds based on wired connection.
 Actual speeds may vary.
 Single device wired speed maximum 4.7Gbps.
 For more info, go to www.att.com/speed101.
 Plus taxes (w/ eligible Autopay & Paperless bill).
-Price after $10/mo AutoPay & Paperless bill discount.
-(Starts w/in 2 bills).
-Monthly State Cost Recovery Charge applies in NV, OH, TX.
+Price after discounts: $15/mo for 12 mos for new customers and $10/mo AutoPay & Paperless bill.
+Discounts start w/in 3 bills.
+Monthly State Cost Recovery charge applies in NV, OH, TX.
 One time install fee may apply.
-Updated as of 03/03/26.
+Updated as of 06/02/26.

 SPECTRUM: Limited time offer; subject to change; new residential customers only (no Spectrum services within past 30 days) and in good standing with Spectrum.
-Taxes and fees extra in select states.
+Service activation fee required; taxes extra in select states.
 SPECTRUM INTERNET ADVANTAGE: Offer based on eligibility requirements.
 Standard rates apply after promo period.
 Additional charge for installation.
 Speeds based on wired connection.
 Actual speeds (including wireless) vary and are not guaranteed.
 Services subject to all applicable service terms and conditions, subject to change.
 Not available in all areas.
-Restrictions apply.
-Price for Gig speed additional.
-Capable modem required for all Gig speeds.
-For a list of capable modems, visit spectrum.net/modem. ©2026 Charter Communications, all rights reserved.
-Internet Performance: Spectrum Internet is powered by fiber and delivered to your home via HFC.
+Restrictions apply. ©2026 Charter Communications, all rights reserved.
+Internet Performance: Spectrum Internet® is powered by fiber and connected to the premises by coaxial lines.

 VERIZON: Price guarantee for 3-5 years, depending on the internet plan, for new and existing myHome customers.
 Auto Pay & paper-free billing required.
 Mobile + Home Discount: $15/mo savings on Verizon Home Internet plans when combined with any Verizon postpaid mobile phone plan (excludes business and data-only plans).
 Enrollment req’d for Fios Home Internet plans. $99 setup and other terms apply.
 Subj. to credit approval & may require a deposit.
 Fios avail. in select areas.
 Wired speeds advertised.
 Wireless speeds may vary due to device limits, multiple users, network & other factors.
 See Verizon.com/yourspeed for more info. © 2026 Verizon.

-The cheapest home Wi-Fi provider is Optimum, with plans starting at $25.00/mo. in select areas.
+The cheapest home Wi-Fi provider is Optimum, starting at $25.00/mo. in select areas.

 Filter your results: